warheat1990/gbsc-pro/GBSC-Pro-Source code/gbs-control/README.md

 4. **Build and Upload**
    - Open PlatformIO PROJECT TASKS sidebar (PlatformIO icon in the left sidebar)
-   - Navigate to your project environment (e.g., "gbsc")
+   - Navigate to your project environment (e.g., "gbsc-pro")
    - Follow these steps in order:
      1. **General** → **Build** - Compile the firmware
      2. **Platform** → **Erase Flash** - Erase the flash (recommended for clean install)